vivaria/edisonrul.ing/README.md

 ## PSI-IMPULSE

 *   "Psi-Impulse" cannot be activated if your opponent has less than 3 cards remaining in their Deck or they have no cards in their hand.
-*   If an effect is chained that results in your opponent having 0 cards in their hand, "Psi-Impule's" effect disappears.
+*   If an effect is chained that results in your opponent having 0 cards in their hand, "Psi-Impule"'s effect disappears.

 ## PSI-STATION

 *   "Psi-Station" targets the Normal Summoned Psychic-Type monster.
-*   After resolving "Psi-Station's" effect, if "Psi-Station" is removed from the field any monster it had affected keeps the 300 ATK increase and increased Level.
+*   After resolving "Psi-Station"'s effect, if "Psi-Station" is removed from the field any monster it had affected keeps the 300 ATK increase and increased Level.

 ## PSYCHIC COMMANDER